-“My last name is Winters, he replied offering his hand so that she could shake it.”
+“My last name is Winters,” he replied offering his hand so that could shake it.”

 She took it, but with the same side, she was left-handed.

-“Yes, and I’m the new girl, Mr. Winters, you understand if I don’t, Jeanie said a little defensively.”
+“Yes,” she said, “and I’m Jeanie the new girl, Mr. Winters, so I hope you understand if I don’t.”